Comforter (song)

-"Comforter" is a song by Shai, issued as the second single from their debut studio album ...If I Ever Fall in Love.
+"Comforter" is a song by American vocal R&B/soul quartet Shai, issued in January 1993 as the second single from their debut studio album ...If I Ever Fall in Love (1992).
 The song was written by group members Carl Martin, Darnell Van Rensalier and Marc Gay, with Martin also handling production.
-The song peaked at #10 on the Billboard Hot 100 and was certified gold on July 28, 1993 for sales of 500,000 copies.
+The song peaked at number 10 on the US Billboard Hot 100 and was certified gold on July 28, 1993 for sales of 500,000 copies.

 Music video

 The official music video for the song was directed by Ian Fletcher.